RupeshKumar4511/Operating-System/README.md

 Note : The size of each partition will be equal to the size of the process.

 # Compaction :
-It means put all the used partition(partition loaded with process) at one end create a big free area of all the unused partition at other end for new process.
+It means put all the used partition(partition loaded with process) at one end and create a big free area of all the unused partition at other end for new process.

 <br>